Probing holographic flat bands at finite density: Phase diagram at finite density

 This field is coupled to the particle current in the dual theory, the boundary value of its time-like component representing a finite chemical potential $A_t\to \mu$.
-To avoid conical singularities, we set $A_t\to 0$ at the horizon.
+In addition, to avoid conical singularities, we set $A_t\to 0$ at the horizon. {One may then be tempted to turn on an electric field in the $U(1)_3$ inside the $SU(2)$ as it has been done for some p-wave superconducting models \cite{Gubser:2008wv}.
+In the interpretation of $SU(2)$ as a symmetry between the (graphene) layers, this would be equivalent to a charge imbalance between the two layers.
+Hence, we find it more natural to turn on an overall $U(1)$ field.
+Notice that a $U(1)_3$ chemical potential is expected to enhance the nematic order since the nematic order can be interpreted as an excitonic condensate.}

 Figure \ref{pt} shows the resulting phase diagram.
-We expect a strong change in the shape of the phase diagram, as the effect of the increased degeneracy due to the quadratic band touching gets spoiled as we populate the bands.
-In fact we see that the effect is mild for low enough chemical potentials as the slope of the transition curve is zero at the origin.
-On the other hand, as we increase the chemical potential we immediately see that the nematic order gets suppressed.
-In fact, we see that there might be a quantum phase transition from the nematic to the flat-band or symmetric phase at $\mu/m_*\approx 1.2$.
-This could have been expected, as the energy scale associated with the chemical potential should drive the quantum fluctuations.
-Therefore at a sufficiently strong chemical potential, they wash out the anisotropy of the nematic phase, and the system enters the symmetric phase.
+Since the quadratic band touching causes an increased density of states at zero chemical potential, we anticipate a significant chenge in the phase diagram's structure when the bands are filled, { i.e. as the chemical potential increases.} In fact, the effect is rather mild for low enough chemical potentials as the slope of the transition curve is then equal to zero at $\mu=0$.
+On the other hand, as the chemical potential is increased the nematic order gets suppressed, and a quantum phase transition from the nematic to the flat-band or symmetric phase takes place at a finite critical chemical potential $\mu/m_*\approx 1.2$.
+This could be expected, as the energy scale associated with the chemical potential should drive the quantum fluctuations.
+Therefore at a sufficiently strong chemical potential, the associated quantum fluctuations wash out the anisotropy characterizing the nematic, and the system enters the symmetric phase.
+Furthermore, an explicit analysis of the free energy and the entropy of the system as a function of the temperature and chemical potential reveals that the phase transition is of the second order (continuous).